iwatakeshi/effect-websocket/README.md

 # Effect WebSocket Library

-A WebSocket library for Effect-TS that provides both client and server functionality with proper error handling and streaming.
+A WebSocket library for Effect-TS that provides both client and server### WebSocketClient

+**Static Methods:**
+- `WebSocketClient.make(url, protocols?, reconnectionOptions?)`: Create a WebSocket client
+- `WebSocketClient.withClient(url, callback, reconnectionOptions?)`: Create and use a WebSocket client with automatic cleanup (when protocols not needed)
+- `WebSocketClient.withClient(url, protocols, callback, reconnectionOptions?)`: Create and use a WebSocket client with automatic cleanup (when protocols needed)

+**Instance Methods:**
+- `send(message)`: Send a message
+- `messages`: Stream of incoming messages
+- `events`: Stream of WebSocket events (open, close, error, message, reconnecting, reconnect_failed)
+- `close()`: Close the connection
+- `readyState`: Current connection state
+- `isReconnecting`: Check if currently attempting reconnection
+- `reconnectAttempts`: Get number of reconnection attempts made with proper error handling and streaming.

 ## Installation